RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models

-SC is initially proposed to ensemble close-ended results with CoT and cannot aggregate open-ended text results from ReAct trajectories.
-To apply SC to text data, we utilize two methods in our experiments: \begin{itemize} \item \textbf{Vote with embedding}.
+To apply SC to text data, we utilize two methods in our experiments: \paragraph{Vote with embedding}.
 We directly generalize the idea of unweighted SC~(majority vote), which performs best across all tasks~\cite{wang2022self}.
-The voting can be rewritten as where $K$ is sample count, and $\mathbf{a}_i$ is a one-hot vector representing sampled result $i$ with each position as a candidate choice or numerical result.
+The voting can be rewritten as $\mathbf{arg\,max}_i (\operatorname{Sim}(\mathbf{a}_i, \frac{1}{K}\sum_j^K(\mathbf{a}_j))),$ where $K$ is sample count, and $\mathbf{a}_i$ is a one-hot vector representing sampled result $i$ with each position as a candidate choice or numerical result.
 We simply replace $\mathbf{a}$ as semantic embeddings for text output.
-This intuitively means the text result closest to the majority is chosen as an aggregated result.

-\item \textbf{Aggregate with LLMs}.
-Considering the possible diversity of generated content, we prompt LLM to aggregate the candidates and output in similar form and length. \end{itemize}
+This intuitively means the text result closest to the majority is chosen. \paragraph{Aggregate with LLMs}.
+Considering the possible diversity of generated content, we prompt LLM to aggregate the candidates and output in similar form and length.